What makes a movie controversial?

 By definition, controversial means to cause contention, strife, debate, or argument.
-Movies that are controversial typically touch on topics that the general public finds socially unacceptable.
-Typical topics usually include sex, religion, violence, and politics.
+Such movies typically touch on topics that the general public finds socially unacceptable.
+In particular, they often deal with sex, religion, violence, and politics.

 The History of Controversy in Film

 Even one of the earliest commercial movies, The Kiss, caused controversy in 1896.
 The 47-second silent short film showed the first on-screen couple’s kiss.
 However, intimate public displays of affection were still socially unacceptable.
 One critic wrote, “The spectacle of the prolonged pasturing on each other’s lips was beastly enough in life size on the stage, but magnified to gargantuan proportions and repeated three times over it is absolutely disgusting.”

 The 1932 Scarface caused an uproar because audiences thought it glorified gangsters.
 Consequently, censors forced a version that condemned gangsterism.
 Nonetheless, several states banned even the censored version, and foreign showings were limited.

 Moving to another movie classic, the original Psycho (1960) was full of controversial themes, including transvestism, implied incest, and necrophilia.
 Critics also condemned specific scenes, such as a toilet bowl flushing.

 An example of politically controversial movies is the 1991 JFK.
 The movie deals with the assassination of John F. Kennedy.
 Despite its claim to truth, it often contradicts the known facts.
 Its second half especially caused political controversy, as it insisted that Lee Harvey Oswald had not acted alone.